Francis Ngannou: Professional Fighters League

 On 16 May 2023, it was announced that Ngannou had signed a multi-fight deal with the Professional Fighters League (PFL).
-He will be competing in their pay-per-view "super fight" division, while still being free to compete in other sports such as boxing.
+He competed in their pay-per-view "super fight" division, while still being free to compete in other sports such as boxing.
 Ngannou also negotiated on behalf of his opponents, guaranteeing them to be paid at least $2 million.
 He will also be a part of PFL's global advisory board, meant to advocate for fighters' interests, and an equity owner and chairman of the upcoming PFL Africa league.
 Ngannou's PFL contract has been called a historic moment for the sport, with Daniel Cormier saying it sets "a new standard for what is out there in the [MMA] free-agent market."
 John S. Nash of Bloody Elbow and Alex Pattle of The Independent each referred to a different aspect of the deal as "unprecedented".

 On 22 February 2024, it was announced that Ngannou would make his MMA return against the winner of Renan Ferreira vs Ryan Bader heavyweight bout at PFL vs. Bellator on 24 February 2024 in Riyadh, Saudi Arabia.

 Ngannou faced 2023 PFL Heavyweight Champion and PFL Champions vs. Bellator Champions title holder Renan Ferreira for the PFL Super Fights Heavyweight Championship on 19 October 2024 at PFL Super Fights: Battle of the Giants.
 He won the fight by knockout via ground punches in the first round.

+On March 6, 2026, it was announced that Ngannou was no longer under contract with PFL.

+Most Valuable Promotions

+Ngannou faced Philipe Lins in a five-round bout at MVP MMA 1, on May 16, 2026.
+He won the bout via knockout in the first round.